-Erin Cernuska: Emotional and autistic support teacher, Bellefonte Elementary School
+Emotional and autistic support teacher, Marion-Walker Elementary School

-Rachael Davis: Life skills teacher, Bellefonte Area High School
+Rachael Davis: Learning support teacher, Bellefonte Area High School

 Outside of work, I really enjoy volunteering.
-I am part of the Juniata Big Brothers Big Sisters program and have been for three years, now.
+I am part of the Juniata Big Brothers Big Sisters program and have been for three years.
 I enjoy sharing new experiences with my little (pictured with me) and watching him grow and mature.
 I really enjoy spending as much time as possible outdoors.
-My husband and I often going hiking, kayaking, fishing and mountain biking throughout Pennsylvania.
-We have three dogs who typically participate in the majority of our outdoor activities that we obnoxiously love.
-We also enjoy working out at the gym and really love Crossfit!
+My husband and I often go hiking, kayaking, fishing and mountain biking throughout Pennsylvania.
+We have three dogs that typically participate in the majority of our outdoor activities that we obnoxiously love.
+We also enjoy working out at the gym and really love CrossFit!
 If I’m not doing something physically challenging, you can find me reading a good book or baking some delicious treats.

 Megan Douty: Learning support teacher, Marion-Walker Elementary School

 Hello!
 My name is Megan Douty, and I am the fourth- and fifth-grade learning support teacher at Marion-Walker Elementary School.
 As a learning support teacher, I provide both push-in and pull-out services to students on my caseload.
 When I’m in the regular education classroom, the general education teacher and I co-teach together by sharing teaching responsibilities, and providing additional teaching opportunities and enrichment activities when needed, to all students.
 When I pull students, I provide additional instruction in math, reading and writing on the students’ instructional levels.